Fibroids

 Subserous fibroids

 These are fibroids located just underneath the outer serosa.
 They could grow to very large size and retain connection to the uterus with only a narrow stalk.
 Usually they cause no menstrual or infertility problems but might cause pressure symptoms related to neighbouring organs.
-Broad ligament fibroids might fall into this group.
+Broad ligament fibroids may fall into this group.
+This later group may be especially significant during assisted reproduction treatment, making it difficult to access the ipsilateral ovary during transvaginal oocytes collection.

-• Oblique view showing anterior subserous fibroid pushing into the bladder and causing increased frequency and urgency of micturition.
+• Transverse ultrasound image showing anterior subserous fibroid pushing into the bladder and causing increased frequency and urgency of micturition.

-• The last ultrasound picture shows the same fibroid (as in the neighbouring laparoscopy picture) attached to the uterus by a thick vascular stalk
+• The third ultrasound image shows a pedunculated fibroid attached to the uterus by a thick vascular stalk

 Intramural fibroids